1. APPLICATION +

 |Singapore PR||S$19,550||+||Tuition Grant||=||S$117,350|

 If you are a Singapore PR or international student who applies and accepts the Tuition Grant, you are required to work for a Singapore entity for 3 years to discharge the obligations to the Singapore public for the high subsidy of your university education upon graduation.
 This is subject to you finding a job in Singapore (or overseas with a Singapore-based company) and you will be required to actively seek out job opportunities upon graduation.

 There is no bond obligation for Singaporeans who receive the Tuition Grant.

 You may find more FAQs on the Tuition Grant here.

 5.4 I have obtained a bachelor’s degree in an unrelated field from a local autonomous university.
 Am I eligible for the Tuition Grant?

 You will be eligible for the Tuition Grant only if you have not received the Tuition Grant previously towards subsiding your tuition fees for the bachelor’s degree.
 If you have previously received the grant, then you are not eligible to apply for the grant to read any second degree in the local university.
-As the financial aid package offered by YST only covers the subsidised tuition fee, you will have to bear the remaining amount which is about $99,700 (based on prevailing tuition fees for Singaporeans) per year at your own expense.
+As the financial aid package offered by YST only covers the subsidised tuition fee, you will have to bear the remaining amount of $103,400 (based on current tuition fees for Singaporeans) per year at your own expense.

 6. GENERAL +